joeychilson/edgar/README.md

 func main() {
 	ctx := context.Background()

-	// You should set a custom user agent or you could be blocked if the default user agent is blocked.
-	// You are allowed 10 requests per second client := edgar.NewClient(edgar.WithUserAgent("CompanyName <contact@email.com>"))
+	// You should set a custom user agent or you will be rate limited. client := edgar.NewClient(edgar.WithUserAgent("CompanyName <contact@email.com>"))

 	tickers, err := client.CompanyList(ctx, &edgar.CompanyListFilter{